tsuwatch/activerecord-grouping_enum/README.md

 # ActiveRecord::GroupingEnum

-To enable the enum grouping and can use enum's scope and boolean method.
+Grouping the enum of ActiveRecord

 ## Installation